-To participate in the program, a student should:
+To participate in the programat the graduate level, a student should:

-- Be formally admitted to The University of Akron as an undergraduate, postbaccalaureate or graduate student. - Make written application to the program countersigned by student's major academic adviser. - Have an interview with a designated faculty member of the Institute for Life-Span Development and Gerontology. - Receive written notification for admission from the director of the Institute for Life-Span Development and Gerontology. - Consult with the director or a designated faculty member to formulate a program of study.
+- Be formally admitted to The University of Akron Graduate School. - Make written application to the program countersigned by student's major academic adviser. - Have an interview with a designated faculty member of the Institute for Life-Span Development and Gerontology. - Receive written notification for admission from the director of the Institute for Life-Span Development and Gerontology. - Consult with the director or a designated faculty member to formulate a program of study.